Black Girl’s Guide to

 Please know that you are welcome here and my goal is that you will also see your stories in the stories that are shared.

 Menopause seems to be cloaked.
 It’s the conversation we all want to have.
-There is a lack of information around how Black women are experiencing aging.
+There is a lack of information around how non-binary, Black women, and femmes are experiencing aging.

 Patriarchy and misogyny seeks to erase the value of Black women.
 We live in a youth-crazed, youth-centric, youth-focused society which marginalizes older women.